vcxndev/spell/README.md

 >Can I use it in my project?

 Why would you?
-You could probably do a better impression or use a dictionary.
+You could probably do a better implementation or use a dictionary.